Work with young children to help them learn and grow.

 If your heart is set on a career as a primary teacher but you don’t satisfy the new Science prerequisite for entry into the program, you can study a science course over one semester through our Tertiary Preparation Pathway (TPP).

-If you’ve already completed a non-education Bachelor’s degree, consider our Bachelor of Education (Primary) (Graduate Entry).
+If you’ve already completed a non-education Bachelor’s degree, consider our Master of Teaching (Primary).

 Personal statement requirement